CLC-UIowa/UptaneProject/documentation.md

 Link to Uptane standards document: https://uptane.github.io/papers/uptane-standard.1.1.0.pdf.
 Link to Uptane deployment best practices: https://uptane.github.io/papers/V1.2.0_uptane_deploy.pdf.

+NOTE: This documentation may lag a little bit behind what is in the Electrum model; I will update it ASAP.

 ## Signatures

 * **Repository** (abstract): Section 5 page 11-- "At a high level, Uptane requires: Two software repositories: An Image repository...
 A Director repository..."